Skip to content

 Can I get car insurance with European breakdown cover?

-To help keep you on the road, Saga Breakdown Assistance can be added to your policy at a discounted rate.
-Choosing the Premier option will give you car insurance with European breakdown cover.
+To help keep you on the road, Saga Breakdown Assistance can be added to your Saga Car Insurance policy.
+Choosing the Premier option will give you European breakdown cover.

 Saga Breakdown Assistance offers reliable breakdown cover 24 hours a day, 365 days a year and, with a range of cover levels, you can choose the cover that’s right for you.
 When travelling in the EU, you’ll have a maximum of five call outs.